SachaMPS/susyone-libsass/README.md

 susyone-libsass
 ===============

+Credits:

-Based on modules from https://github.com/harp.
+Based on modules from **https://github.com/harp**.
 Most of the work has been done by them.
+The original susy which is really great but lacks libsass support: **https://github.com/ericam/susy**

 ## Why?